syncfusion-content/fileformat-docs/File-Formats/XlsIO/Create-read-edit-excel-files-in-blazor-c-sharp.md

     //Save the document as a stream and retrun the stream. using (MemoryStream stream = new MemoryStream())
     {
-        //Save the created Excel document to MemoryStream. workbook.SaveAs(stream);
+        //Save the created Excel document to MemoryStream workbook.SaveAs(stream);

         //Download the excel file
         await JS.SaveAs("Sample.xlsx", stream.ToArray());
     }